zcorpan/html-parser-book/manuscript/introduction.md

 IE6 had an interesting HTML parser.
 It did not necessarily produce a tree; rather it would produce a graph, to more faithfully preserve author intent.
 Ill-formed markup, e.g., `<em><p></em></p>`, would result in an ill-formed DOM.
 This could cause scripts to go into infinite loops by just trying to iterate over the DOM.

 In early 2006, Firefox was at version 1.5.
 Its HTML parser had its own interesting effects, but unlike IE it would always produce a strict DOM tree.
 Safari was similar to Mozilla, but had a different approach to handling misnested blocks in inlines.
-Opera again had its own approach, which involved styling nodes in ways that could not be explained by looking at the DOM tree alone.
+Opera also had its own approach, which involved styling nodes in ways that could not be explained by looking at the DOM tree alone.
 To understand what was going on, let’s go back and read what Ian Hickson, then the editor of the HTML standard, [found when he was specifying the HTML parser](http://ln.hixie.ch/?start=1138169545&count=1).

 > Imagine the following (invalid) markup:
 >